This is the most detailed Force USA G20 review you’ll find anywhere.

 It consists of a 6.5″ wide upholstered pad with a steel base.
 The padding is thick and dense, while still being comfortable.

 It attaches between the functional trainer columns.
 It inserts into the adjustment holes for the functional trainer pulleys, which gives you 19 possible height settings, spaced 3.5″ apart.

 In reality, you’ll probably only use the lower height settings since there’s little to no utility for this type of attachment at the top of the rack.

 Once installed, it provides you with a strong and stable pad that you can sit on, stand on, lean on, lay on or otherwise use to get into a certain position.
 This lends itself to utility in a great many exercise variations, most notably bodyweight, dumbbell and barbell movements.

-Most of the exercises you can do on the VersaPad are lower body movements, but there’s more than a few upper body movements you can do as well.
-Here’s some of the many VersaPad exercise possibilities:
+Most of the exercises you can do on the VersaPad are lower body movements, but there are more than a few upper body movements you can do as well.
+Here are some of the many VersaPad exercise possibilities:

 - Hip thrusts